 Infertility affects between 10-15% of couples in the United States.
-With locations in both Birmingham and Oxford, Michigan, Dr. Lana Powell and Dr. Soyoun Lee at Comprehensive Women’s Health diagnose infertility and offer couples’ treatment options.
+With locations in both Birmingham and Oxford, Michigan, Dr. Lana Powell at Comprehensive Women’s Health diagnoses infertility and offers couples treatment options.
 If you suffer from infertility or would like more information, call either location of Comprehensive Women’s Health to schedule an appointment, or book your appointment online today.

 An infertility diagnosis is given to couples who are unable to conceive naturally over the course of a year.
 Conception is a complicated biological process requiring proper timing, healthy bodies, and correct hormone levels.
-Infertility affects each couple in different ways, but Dr. Lee and Dr. Powell offer advice and counseling for your infertility issues.
+Infertility affects each couple in different ways, but Dr. Powell will offer advice and counseling for your infertility issues.

 Infertility is commonly considered as relating only to women.
 According to the American Pregnancy Association, both men and women are responsible for one-third of fertility issues each.
 The remaining third is unknown causes or a combination of both partners.

 - Ovulation disorders, such as polycystic ovary syndrome (PCOS)

 - Abnormal structure of the uterus

 Endometriosis and PCOS are two of the most common reasons for infertility.
 Endometriosis is the lining of the uterus attaching itself to another part of the female reproductive system.
 PCOS results in the infrequent or irregular release of a mature egg from the ovaries.

 Common causes of infertility of men are:

 - No sperm produced